 Defense has become a staple at Trine during Zimmerman's tenure.
-The last two seasons, the team has led the MIAA in scoring defense and ranked ninth (2016) and 17th (2017) in the nation.
+Two of the last three seasons, the team has led the MIAA in scoring defense and ranked ninth (2016), 17th (2017) and sixth (2018) in the nation.

 The team followed up the success with a second consecutive winning season in 2017, finishing 7-6.
 The Thunder remained in the hunt for a postseason appearance into the final day of the regular season.
 The team continued its defensive success, producing two defensive all-conference performers.

 In the spring of 2018, Trine equaled the program record in wins with 10 (10-4 overall) and qualified for the MIAA Tournament for the fourth time in program history.
 Trine finished third in the conference standings and had six players earn All-MIAA honors, including three first-team selections and the MIAA "Rookie of the Year."